-Students who receive financial assistance should note that their award may be prorated and they may be obliged to repay a portion of the award immediately upon withdrawal.
+Recipients of financial assistance are reminded that their award may be prorated and they may be obliged to repay a portion of the award immediately upon withdrawal.
 Students who withdraw from their course(s) after the refund deadlines due to rare and unforeseen circumstances may apply for special consideration to the York University Financial Petitions Committee.
-For more information, please visit sfs.yorku.ca/ refunds/petitions.
+For more information, please visit sfs.yorku.ca/refunds/petitions.